Creamy Potato Bacon Soup

 Gather up the ingredients

-For this recipe, you will need a large/medium pot (think soup for around 4 people), a baking sheet to bake the bacon, and these simple, pantry-friendly ingredients:
+For this creamy potato bacon soup recipe, you will need a large pot or Dutch oven 6qt or larger, a baking sheet to bake the bacon, and these simple, pantry-friendly ingredients:

 - Bacon – Five strips of good quality, delicious bacon.
 You can, of course, add more if you really want to.
 Go crazy with the bacon – I can’t blame you for that.
 Trust me when I say – this is the magic ingredient.
 So yeah, go crazy…